 We are exposed to risk from credit-related losses resulting from nonperformance by counterparties to our financial instruments.
-We perform credit evaluations of our counterparties under forward exchange contracts and interest rate swap agreements and expect all counterparties to meet their obligations.
+We perform credit evaluations of our counterparties under forward exchange contracts and expect all counterparties to meet their obligations.
 We have not experienced credit losses from our counterparties.

-The fair value of foreign exchange derivative contracts not designated as hedging instruments are summarized below:
+The fair value of foreign exchange contracts not designated as hedging instruments are summarized below: